 Mt.
 Holly can be beginner-friendly, depending on the runs you take.
 While it ranks in the lower half of all North American ski areas in terms of overall difficulty, it still has 78% of its trails rated at or above intermediate.

 Mt.
-Holly Ski Resort is located in the state of Michigan, USA.
-This ski area is nearby the town of Holly, MI.
+Holly is located in the state of Michigan, USA.
+This ski area is nearest the town of Holly, MI.

 Holly, MI 48442 USA